trilogy-group/ws-eng-unity-assessment/README.md

 ## Your Work

 1. Follow [the instructions below](#getting-started) to set up your project.
    - Please **do not fork this repository**, instead just clone it on your local machine.
+You will share your code changes as a ZIP at the end.
+   - When writing code, make sure to be on the `rwa/unity-development-v2` branch.
+Pull it regularly to ensure you have the latest changes from the remote.
    - Leverage any third-party libraries needed to keep the code as small as possible.
    - We have provided all the visual assets and a few pre-installed libraries that you can directly use.
 2. Read [the requirements](#requirements) and [the grading criteria below](#grading).
 Implement the feature, following the given requirements.